Podiatric Medicine - A journey of human movement

 - Anyone with an interest in gait analysis

 This is a provisional programme, and it is subject to change.

-Plenary Session Dr Jackie Taylor Welcome and open Dr Catherine Calderwood Title tbc Mandy Abbott and Dave Dunning Introduction to A journey of human movement Professor Jim Woodburn GCU Gait lab live!
+Plenary Session Dr Jackie Taylor Welcome and open Dr Catherine Calderwood Realising Realistic Medicine Mandy Abbott and Dave Dunning Introduction to A journey of human movement Professor Jim Woodburn GCU Gait lab live!
 Outlining data collecting, the approach and how it can be used in clinical practice Professor Chris Nester History of Podiatric Biomechanics: the journey of human movement in the podiatry profession Professor Jim Woodburn Catch up with the GCU Gait lab... live!
 Professor Jim Richards Gait analysis: how do we measure human movement?
 Dr Jill Phethean Paediatric Gait development: where our movement journey begins Professor Jim Woodburn GCU Gait lab... live!
-Professor Hylton Menz Human movement and how it can be influenced Dr Sico Bus The influence of the neuropathic foot on movement and stability Professor Hylton Menz Falls in the elderly: has our journey of movement come full circle?
-Professor Jim Woodburn Making sense of the data: you collected data, so what?
+Professor Hylton Menz Biomechanics of the ageing foot and ankle Dr Sico Bus The influence of the neuropathic foot on movement and stability Professor Hylton Menz Preventing falls from the ground up Professor Jim Woodburn Making sense of the data: you collected data, so what?
 What does it mean to me and my clinical practice?
 Plenary Session Mr Greg Trout 101 things to do when you survive

 Professor David Galloway Close

 "Kudos to both the administrative / organising staff and the speakers!"

 Benjamin A. Lipsky, MD, FACP, FIDSA, FRCP (London), FFPM RCPS (Glasg)